Journey to the Okavango Delta

 1. Research and writing project

 Select one animal from each of the columns above.
-Your task is to imagine what a day is like for each of your three animals.
-For each animal, try answer the following questions:
+Your task is to imagine a day in the life of each of your three animals.
+For each animal, try to answer the following questions:

 - Does this animal spend more time in water or on land?